 The student may be asked to provide documentation from an appropriate healthcare provider or qualified specialist including specific information which documents and supports the existence or diagnosis of the impairment, as well as specific information about the accommodations which may be needed.
 The documentation must indicate that the impairment substantially limits a major life activity.
+Students submitting documentation that is more than five (5) years old or is deemed insufficient in meeting the necessary requirements listed above will be asked to submit a current or more specific FNU documentation form.

-The documentation regarding the impairment and the accommodation that is being requested must be provided in writing to the Associate Dean for the Student's Specialty Track.
+The documentation regarding the impairment and the accommodation that is being requested must be provided in writing to the ADA/504 Coordinator.
 A form, Documentation of Disability, is available for use in this regard.